 Your bed is the focal point of the room.
 A headboard is the star of the bed and completes the look of it.
 Headboards come in all shapes, materials, and styles.
-Have you ever thought about having a homemade fabric headboard?
+Have you ever thought about making a fabric headboard?
 Let me show you how to make a fabric-covered headboard.

-For esthetic reasons, I wanted a new fabric~covered headboard for our master bedroom.
+For aesthetic reasons, I wanted a new fabric-covered headboard for our master bedroom.
 This time, I knew we could make it ourselves.

-Here is our new headboard and bedding then we first moved to our new home.
+Here is the re-upholstered headboard and bedding when we first moved to our new home.
 As you can tell, our color scheme was now soft blues, creams and yellow.

 Although I loved the pretty curve on the headboard, the muted yellow designer fabric made it hard to change the color scheme for the seasons and holidays.
 I did find a way to overcome that challenge.

-I bought flannel, which is very wide and requires no hemming.
+I bought flannel fabric, which is very wide and requires no hemming.
 I covered the existing headboard for spring and summer and Christmas.

 For easier decorating, I wanted a white headboard.
-I also wanted a more simple shape ~ just a simple rectangle.
+I also wanted a more simple shape that was more modern – just a simple rectangle.

-Is it hard to make a fabric~covered headboard?
+Is it hard to make a fabric-covered headboard?
 Not at all.
 It’s also very affordable.
-This is the second fabric~covered headboard I’ve made.
-When we first moved into our present house, I made a king fabric~covered headboard for one of our guest bedrooms.
+This is the second fabric-covered headboard I’ve made.
+When we first moved into our present house, I made a king-size fabric covered headboard for one of our guest bedrooms.

 Let’s get started.